For those new to this website:

 after clicking will earn me a small commission without costing you extra!

-The mugs listed below are mugs that are the same as (or similar to) the lead-free or lead-safe ones we use in our home:
+The mugs listed below are mugs that are the same as (or similar to) the Lead-free (or Lead-safe) ones I have personally tested and some of the mugs we use every day in our home.

 - Libbey 15-1/2-Ounce Tapered Mugs